 Lenneke Vaandrager (HSO) & Laurens Klerkx (KTI)

 Much of what makes people healthy or sick - income, social position, where people live, level of literacy, culture, political system - lies outside the health sector.
 Health promotion practices require a shift in emphasis from disease focused messages about risk, to a more ecological approach taking into account social, environmental, and cultural contexts in which people live, work, recreate and play (families, schools, workplaces, recreation and communities).
 A setting is defined as a place or social context in which people engage in daily activities, in which environmental, organisational and personal factors interact with health and well-being.
 Settings offer an opportunity to effectively and cost-effectively promote health and well-being, but may also constrain it.
 In this course we focus settings such as: family/household, educational settings, workplaces, recreation, prisons, hospitals and communities.
 By means of an in-depth case study, students will explore a certain health promotion issue from a settings perspective, to get concrete experience with the settings approach.

 Questions related to issues in health and society are often complex questions.
 Studying the available literature can help to answer these complex questions.
 A literature review is a critical and in depth evaluation of previous research, and is part of almost any scientific process.
 This course will teach students knowledge and skills necessary to conduct a systematic literature review, and will prepare students for writing a thesis in the bachelor program health and society.
-Among others, students will learn how to select a topic and theoretical perspective, to formulate relevant research questions, and to conduct a systematic literature search.
+Among other things, students will learn how to select a topic and theoretical perspective, to formulate relevant research questions, and to conduct a systematic literature search.
 Students are further taught how to critique the literature and how to develop their argument.
 Finally student will learn to critically appraise each-others work and formulate constructive feedback.